85+ baby shower games (continued - page 2)

 When the 4 players come up to sit in 4 chairs in the front parade each item in front of them one by one having them write down the amount they think each item costs on an index card.

 Encourage audience participation in shouting out what they think the item is worth.

 Continue with the rest of the items and the person with the most points at the end wins a prize!

 This game is so much fun and gets everyone involved!

 Buy a bunch of baby items (that an adult will be able to put on,) such as adult diapers, bibs, pacifiers, hair bows, etc.

 Give them one item at a time and as the music plays they need to pass the item around.

 Do the same with the rest of the items and the last person without the item wins the prize.

-Cotton Ball Game - by Veronica
+- 72. Cotton Ball Game - by Veronica

 (Greenville, TX) - Start with a bowl of cotton balls, empty bowl, a spoon and a blindfold.

 Seat the guest in the middle for all to see.
 She holds the full bowl in her lap while blindfolded and someone else holds the empty bowl on her head.